40thieves/webpack-sentry-plugin/README.md

   }
   ```

-- `suppressErrors`: Display warnings instead of failing webpack build - useful in case webpack compilation is done during deploy on multiple instances
+- `suppressErrors`: Display warnings instead of failing webpack build

+- `suppressConflictError`: Similar to `suppressErrors`, but only supresses release conflict errors - useful in case webpack compilation is done during deploy on multiple instances

 - `baseSentryURL`: URL of Sentry instance.
 Shouldn't need to set if using sentry.io, but useful if self hosting